flaskbb/flaskbb/docs/plugins/index.rst

 Upgrading, downgrading and generating database revisions is all handled via alembic.
 We make use of alembic's branching feature to manage seperate migrations for the plugins.
 Each plugin will have it's own branch in alembic where migrations can be managed.

-Following commands are used for generaring, upgrading and downgrading your plugins database migrations:
+``flaskbb plugins install|upgrade|uninstall`` already run the migrations of the plugins they act on, so the commands below are only needed if you want to target a specific revision or are developing a plugin:

 * (Auto-)Generating revisions
     ``flaskbb db revision --branch <plugin_name> "<YOUR_MESSAGE>"``